Alaska Territorial Guard: By Date

 The Alaska Territorial Guard operated from its inception in June 1942 until it was officially disbanded on 31 March 1947.

 By Geographic Area

-The Territory of Alaska was divided vertically by the 156th Parallel into Eastern and Western Areas.
+The Territory of Alaska was divided vertically by the 156th meridian west into Eastern and Western Areas.
 To the Eastern Area was added Southwest Alaska, including the Aleutian Islands, which had been evacuated of non-combatants.

 The Western Area had a Field Headquarters in Nome, with the offices of the Commander, Quartermaster, Instructors, Public Relations Officer and Chaplains.
 Other field staff were located in Anchorage, Koyuk, Selawik and Gambell (on Saint Lawrence Island, where Major Marston first conceived his plan).

 The Eastern Area was headquartered in Juneau and held the offices of Property Officer (a role filled by the Adjutant General) and Instructors.
 Field staff were assigned to Glacier Highway, Douglas, Ketchikan, Palmer, Hoonah and Sitka.

 By Ethnic Group

 The Alaska Territorial Guard was drawn from 107 communities and from these ethnic groups: Aleut, Athabascan, White, Inupiaq, Haida, Tlingit, Tsimshian, Yup'ik, and probably more.